KarimF430/Killer-Whale/DEPLOYMENT_GUIDE.md

 ## 🎉 **DEPLOYMENT COMPLETE!**

-Your MotorOctane platform is now live and ready to serve users!
+Your gadizone platform is now live and ready to serve users!

 ### **Next Steps:**
 1. ✅ Test all features thoroughly